alexnardini/FLAM3_for_SideFX_Houdini/README.md

 I could add a lot more functionalities but this project consumed me for a very long time.
 Every aspects of this algorithm, once understood, look simple on the surface but they all present challenges on their own.
 It has been quite a crazy ride to pack everyhting inside this implementation.

-It is time to park this project for a little bit but I really, really loved the long journey on this topic and I will now for ever love fractal flames as a whole, they are awesome!
+It is time to park this project for a little bit but I really, really loved the long journey on this topic and I will now for ever love fractal flames as a whole, they are awesome  ( and addictive )!

 ## Example flame files.